 - 20% of all emergency hospital trips could be prevented

-- 24 percent of hospitals and clinic visits could be handled electronically and a further 9 percent delivered “near-virtually”
+- 24 percent of hospital and clinic visits could be handled electronically and a further 9 percent delivered “near-virtually”

 - 35% of routine healthcare facilities could be digitized